 “There is plenty of promotional material—through advertising, for instance—to promote the positive emotions people might look for from drinking,” says study co-author Alisha Davies, head of research and development at Public Health Wales.
 “But we thought it was also important to better understand the negative ones as well.
 If we are to help people make informed decisions about their drinking, they need to know the full picture of how alcohol affects moods and emotions.”

 Davies and her colleagues also hoped to figure out who might be most susceptible to those emotional changes.
-Previous research has suggested that alcoholics might process emotions differently than those who aren’t addicted to alcohol.
-One study found male alcoholics to possess less empathy, and another seemed to show that alcoholics actually have decreased emotional processing in parts of the brain.
+Previous research has suggested that people with alcoholism might process emotions differently than those without an addiction.
+One study found men dealing with alcoholism to possess less empathy, and another seemed to show that people addicted to alcohol actually have decreased emotional processing in parts of the brain.
 The new study didn’t actually examine brain development and behavior, but figuring out how heavy drinkers relate to alcohol on an emotional level could give scientists key pieces of this puzzle.